Skip to main content

 3. Posts findings and suggested fixes directly on the PR

-Pipeline monitoring can be toggled on or off per workspace.
-It is enabled by default.
-For Azure DevOps, CloudThinker monitors build.complete events alongside pull request events (git.pullrequest.created, git.pullrequest.updated) to detect failures and analyze logs automatically.
+Pipeline monitoring can be toggled on or off per workspace and is enabled by default.
+For Azure DevOps, CloudThinker monitors build.complete events alongside pull request events (git.pullrequest.created, git.pullrequest.updated).

 Filter configuration

-• Author filters: Include or exclude specific authors from reviews (whitelist/blacklist)
+• Author filters: Include or exclude specific authors (useful for excluding bot authors)

 Incremental reviews